 You may well know exactly when and how the chip happened and if you are lucky, you may even have the part of the tooth that came away.

-Where the fragment of tooth is not available, dental bonding or filling is the most usual course of action.
+Dental bonding or filling is the most usual course of action for a chipped tooth.

 Bonding the tooth allows the dentist to essentially rebuild the tooth.
 A tooth coloured composite material is used to achieve this.

 Having cleaned the tooth, then completed an acid etching process that roughens the tooth surface at a microscopic level, a medical grade adhesive is applied.
 The composite bonding material is then added to the tooth and molded to the perfect shape to restore the natural look of the tooth.

 A special light then cures the bonding agent and the adhesive to ensure it sticks in place.